C2SM/clim-sanity-checker/README.md

 The function has been written in a separate file because it is intended to either be used independently of the sanity test tool to replace general_proc.sh, or be replaced by a newer general_proc.sh file by Sylvaine.

-## Variables to analyse
-The definition of the variables to analyse is done in the files located in the folder variables_to_process.
-I took the variables David Neubauer usually monitor with ECHAM-HAMMOZ.
-A definition of most of these variables can be found in Neubauer et al.: The global aerosol–climate model ECHAM6.3–HAM2.3 – Part 2: Cloud evaluation, aerosol radiative forcing, and climate sensitivity, Geosci.
-Model Dev., 12, 3609–3639, https://doi.org/10.5194/gmd-12-3609-2019, 2019.

-The definition of the variables is quite flexible, you can define your own variables to analyse either in exanding teh existing file, or in creating your own file.

 ## Missing
 1. analyse of variables only over ocean
 2. correlation pattern check